MetaLoc: Learning to Learn Wireless Localization: Preliminaries

 \section{Preliminaries}

-To verify the proposed theoretical framework, we start with a brief introduction of the RSS and CSI, which are the two mainstream signal features for wireless localization.
-Then, a detailed introduction of fingerprinting localization is introduced in this section.
+To validate the proposed framework, we focus on the two widely-used wireless signal features for indoor localization: RSS and CSI.
+A comprehensive overview of fingerprinting-based localization is also provided in this section.